- Selection Required: Select product options above before making new offer.

 My husband and I purchased these patterns from Western Foundry’s Going Out of Business auction many, many years ago and they’ve been in storage since.
 The buildings where these patterns were stored were amazing.
 There were two built specifically for this purpose totaling at least 120 feet in length.
 And, the patterns were filed according to project and placed very neatly on shelves lining both sides of the long narrow structures.
 I wish I would have had the forethought to note what project each of these was for as we were loading them.
 What history they hold!
 Now we get to offer these marvelous pieces to you.
 Make this set yours.
 Or, if these don’t meet your needs look at all our others listed here as well.
 Or, contact us.
 We couldn’t begin to list them all.

 Incredible arched antique handmade wood industrial foundry patterns.
 These were created to make the sand cast molds for casting iron sewage grates.
 There are five patterns in this group, but we have priced them separately.
 We will sell one through five.
 They are all in wonderful antique condition with fabulous patina from all their years of age and use.
-Tell us which one you want 1, 2, 3, 4, or 5 from top to bottom, left to right.
+Tell us which one you want A, B, C, D, or E from top to bottom, left to right.
+D is sold.
 Circa late 19th Century.

 - Largest to Smallest Height – 8-11 Inches